AndreiNeataGIT/EscapeFromSlenderman/README.md

 ---

-If you have any feedback or questions, feel free to connect with me via GitHub or e-mail: andreislicker@yahoo.com
+If you have any feedback or questions, feel free to contact me via GitHub or e-mail: andreislicker@yahoo.com